ONSdigital/explore-local-statistics-app/scripts/insights/README.md

 - adds any missing variable name(s) in the raw data
 - maps some area codes

+> See `managing-raw-data.updates.md` for a how-to about managing new raw data.

 ## How to run the script

 ```